sigmasaur/AwSW-it/README.md

 * I decided to use the characters' variables, which are defined in `images.rpy`, in place of their plain names where possible throughout the script, e.g. `Reza` → `[Rz]`, to reduce the risk of typos when translating.

 * Sometimes, translated lines matching their source don't get rendered for some reason, and the only way I found to bypass the issue is to differentiate them by just putting a blank at the end.

+* There's also an issue when switching languages to Italian, or starting the game in Italian for the first time, where the new symbols don't get rendered.
+This only seems to affect the `Titillium Web` family of fonts, and restarting or reloading the game seems to resolve the issue.
+My guess is that the primary fonts are still used instead of the secondary ones provided in `tl/italiantl`.
+This ought to be further investigated, although it would probably be best to just put the new symbols in the primary fonts and remove the secondary ones altogether.

 * As a design choice, the developer eventually decided that no gameplay sequence would ever lead to both `Anna` and `Damion` surviving `Reza`'s break-in between `chapter2.rpy` and `chapter3.rpy`.
 However, dead branches are still found in the game, and therefore still made available for translation whenever any dialogue is involved.
 This dialogue is never spoken, but it should probably be taken into account when translating related branches.